 The Employee Stock Option Scheme aims at achieving the twin objectives of aligning senior and middle management compensation to long term shareholders' interests and retention of employees.
-The pay mix is a function of performance ratings, grade hierarchy and function a) Number of meetings held by the main body overseeing remuneration during Q2 for the FY 21-22 and remuneration paid to its members.
+The pay mix is a function of performance ratings, grade hierarchy and function.